jasonm23/OldEmacsFodder/_posts/2012-06-20-powerline-enhanced.md

 ---
 {% include JB/setup %}

+Powerline is an awesome little enhancement for Emacs, by an original author unknown, you can find the original version at [http://emacswiki.org/emacs/powerline.el](http://emacswiki.org/emacs/powerline.el)

 I've added a few different xpm shapes as alternatives to the arrows or flatshapes, a rounded or folded corner, and a set of diagonals.